 };

-In this example, functionName() is a pure virtual function, making AbstractClassName an abstract class.
-Derived classes must override functionName() to be instantiated.
+In this example, functionName() is defined as a pure virtual function, and AbstractClassName is an abstract class.
+Derived classes must override functionName() in order for an object of the derived class to be created.

 Code Example of Abstract Class

-Let’s look at a simple example to understand how abstract classes work in C++.
-In this example, we create an abstract class Shape with a pure virtual function area().
-Two derived classes, Rectangle and Circle, provide their own implementations for this function.
+Let's begin with a simple example to better understand how abstract classes work in C++.
+In this instance, we create an abstract class Shape which has a pure virtual function area().
+Then we create two derived classes Rectangle and Circle which implement their own area() functions.

 #include <iostream>